devkarim/devkarim/README.md

 ## Me

-Hey, I'm Karim—an Egyptian self-taught programmer since 2016 & ECE student.
+Hey, I'm Karim—a Full-Stack self-taught programmer since 2016 & ECE student.
 Worked as a freelancer for a year, I really liked that area and I hope I would carry on with that.
 I'm a part of [@mozakrtna](https://github.com/Mozakrty) & [@elyra](https://elyra.games) organizations in addition to being a long-term developer in [CIT](https://cit2.net/) community.
 I'm also a part of NextCoders program in Egypt, I was one of the top three who finished their [course](https://graduation.udacity.com/confirm/MERE275A) up which resulted in Egypt's Minister of Communications honoring.
-At the moment, I'm mostly interested in AI and I wish I would make a noticeable difference to its general concept someday.
+At the moment, I'm mostly interested in Frontend Development & AI and I wish I would make a noticeable difference to its general concept someday.
 Feel free to contact me for contrubitions to open-source projects.

 ### 💻 Proficient
 - Automation.